AriFordsham/GHCWiki/status/ghc-6.12.md

 - Further **library reorganisation**, but with more attention paid to backward compatibility. *Ian Lynagh*

 - Better **versioning** to support separate compilation; perhaps checksums/fingerprints.

+- Improvements to the **GHC API** (Thomas Schilling's SoC project)

+- GHC now uses **libffi** to implement parts of the FFI, replacing some of the home-grown and very architecture-specific code we had to do this.
+Amongst other benefits, this will ease the task of porting GHC in the future.

 # Beyond 6.10